Franklin Fold and Folded Slipcases online workshop

 - 1 piece measuring 19 1/8 x 25 3/4 inches grain long (for Outer Slipcase)

-(Please note if finding paper of suitable size with grain in ideal direction is not feasible, these structures can still be folded)
+You will need one full-size sheet for each of the three structures, trimmed to the above dimensions before class.
+Please note if finding paper of suitable size with grain in ideal direction is not feasible, these structures can still be folded.

 - 2 pieces of 8.5 x 11 cardstock to be cut down during class for folding jigs/spine reinforcement for slipcases